 Every scene in Midnight Cowboy is a wholly original keeper.
 Amazingly, nothing in the movie dates, which is more than one can say for a lot of classics from the late 1960s.
 Joe’s encounter ‘on the Avenue’ with a nice upscale lady (Georgeann Johnson) is basic tragedy.
-When the woman finally realizes what Joe is selling her gentle reproach tells us how hopeless is his mindset.
+When the woman finally realizes what Joe is selling, her gentle reproach tells us how hopeless is his mindset.
 He just doesn’t understand what a fool’s errand he is on.
-Looking for his fortune on the sidewalks, he’s only going to connect with similar outcasts, sickos, predators, hookers, etc.
+Looking for his fortune on the sidewalks, he’ll only connect with similar outcasts, sickos, predators, hookers, etc.

 Dustin Hoffman is the film’s expensive star, straight from The Graduate.
-The role of Ratso Rizzo has to be the most Oscar-calculated part of all time, and Hoffman throws his full weight behind it.
-He’s very good, but first one has to get past the acting crutches.
-Ratso at first seems a collection of gimmicks — funny voice, funny walk, funny faces.
-Ratso begins as the ultimate cockroach, feeding on unlucky strangers just like Buck.
-He only becomes lovable because we learn what makes him tick too.
+The role of Ratso Rizzo has to be the most Oscar-calculated part of all time and Hoffman throws his full weight behind it.
+He’s very good but first one must get past the acting crutches.
+Ratso is a collection of gimmicks — funny voice, funny walk, funny faces.
+He begins as the ultimate cockroach, feeding on unlucky strangers just like Buck.
+He only becomes lovable because we learn what makes him tick.
 Interestingly, Dustin Hoffman’s first two big career successes end with his character in the back of a bus, with a doubtful future ahead of him.

 When Rizzo becomes Buck’s pimp all seems to be lost; the doom that closes in is as dark as any ‘Loser Noir’ or Italian Neorealist picture.
 In 1969 the mismatched buddies would be called drifters, indigents, vagrants.
 Today of course, a city like mine has tens of thousands of homeless people on the street, many with problems much worse than Buck’s.